On this page are listed brief biographies of the following Fellows.

 Andrea Morello, Fellow (2017) : Sydney

-FRSN PhD (Leiden) FAIP, FAPS
+FRSN PhD (Leiden) FAIP FAPS

-Andrea Morello a pioneer in the design and operation of quantum computer devices in silicon, demonstrating the operation of the world-first single-atom quantum bit in silicon, and paving the way to the construction of powerful quantum computers using the same technology as commercial computer chips.
+Andrea Morello is a pioneer in the design and operation of quantum computer devices in silicon, demonstrating the operation of the world-first single-atom quantum bit in silicon, and paving the way to the construction of powerful quantum computers using the same technology as commercial computer chips.

 Mark Morrison, Fellow (2021) : Western NSW